 For the Game-Based Virtual Reality Archaeology project, I am responsible for designing and implementing research and evaluative activities to delineate the relationships among motivational support, cognitive processes, and learning outcome perceived by study participants.
 I believe the output of this project can meaningfully inform the design and implementation of VR-based learning environments in terms of their instructional efficacy, accessibility, and scalability for learning and development applications across contexts.

-I helped write the NSF grant proposal and serve as an involved advisor for this project.
-I have written several related books, including: Understanding Virtual Reality (first and second edition), Developing Virtual Reality Applications, and Understanding Augmented Reality.
-Current I hold three patents.
+I serve as an involved advisor for this project.
+I have written several related books including: Understanding Virtual Reality (first and second edition), Developing Virtual Reality Applications, and Understanding Augmented Reality.
+I currently hold three patents.

 I am a third year PhD Candidate in Computer Science at the University of Illinois, where I study human computer interaction, virtual reality, and cybersecurity.
 I am the lead technical artist and project manager for the virtual experiences used within ANTH 399 using Epic Games' Unreal Engine.

 I am a fourth-year Ph.D. student studying patent medicine and consumer studies, particularly in Springfield, Illinois.
 I focus my questions on how the rise of advertising and "the death of expertise" led to the booming patent medicine market during the Gilded Age and what type of impact culture and tradition had on consumer choice.
 I create the site details and historical content for the archaeological excavation and am the Teaching Assistant for the VRchaeology class.

 I am a second year student studying Computer Science + Anthropology and I am interested in the intersection between the two disciplines.
 I started working on the project during Fall 2018 because I wanted to contribute to the exciting, growing influence of VR technology in the world around us.

 I recently graduated from the University of Illinois and have been working on VRchaeology since Spring 2020.